 Let’s see how to transfer files wirelessly via FTP:

-- Download the Mi File Manager from Playstore.
-If you own a Xiaomi device running MIUI than you do get this file manager as a default file manager.
+1. Download the Mi File Manager from Playstore.
+If you own a Xiaomi device running MIUI then you do get this file manager as a default file manager.
 Open the file manager app & look for the slide-out menu button on top to access the slide-out menu.
 There you’ll find a bunch of options, choose ‘FTP‘ to access the FTP options.

 You can also make this connection more secure by adding a username & password for a secure connection with the FTP client.

-- Now head over to your PC & make sure it’s connected to the same WiFi network as your phone.
-Open ‘Windows Explorer‘ (or My computer or This PC) & inside ‘Windows Explorer‘, type the FTP address as shown on your phone in the explorer’s address bar & hit ‘Enter‘.
+3. Now head over to your PC & make sure it’s connected to the same WiFi network as your phone.
+Open ‘Windows Explorer‘ (or My Computer or This PC) & inside ‘Windows Explorer‘, type the FTP address as shown on your phone in the explorer’s address bar & hit ‘Enter‘.

-- You will now be able to access all your files/folder from your phone.
-You can copy, move or even transfer files between both devices like a normal connection.
+4. You will now be able to access all your files/folder from your phone.
+You can copy, move, or even transfer files between both devices like a normal connection.
 And once you are done, you can simply close the window.
 Do keep the Mi Explorer app open inside the phone, until your task is completed.

 And that’s how you’ll be able to transfer files wirelessly via FTP between your phone & PC.
 Since this is just like a regular wired connection, you can simply drag & drop files from FTP software to the desktop & vice-versa.

-If you have any query related to this, do let me know via a comment.
+If you have any queries related to this, do let me know via a comment.